-For novice investors, they have three ready-made portfolios to choose on based on your attitude to risk, which would come out at good value when we think of the fees associated with that service compared to other Robo-investment products.
+For novice investors, they have three ready-made portfolios to choose on based on your attitude to risk, which would come out at good value when we think of the fees associated with that service compared to other Robo Advisors.
 However, if you’re building your portfolio yourself, you may find their charges slightly higher than normal.

 Their website is easy to navigate but their customer service could do with a little bit of a shake-up just in terms of response times and administration duties.